ghzuo/CVTree/README.md

 ## Run Programs with Example
 If this is the first time you use CVTree package, please go to the "example" folder.
-Please edit script "runCVTree.sh" and "list" to set your project and test software.
+Edit script "runCVTree.sh" and "list" to set your project and test software.

 ## Reference
 * Ji Qi, Bin Wang, Bailin Hao (2004) Whole proteome prokaryote phylogeny